18 Apr How We Donated Our 2018 Earth Month Funds

-Earth Month was established 48 years ago to create awareness of our increasingly fragile earth.
-Aveda’s mission is centered around caring for the world we live in from the products they make to the ways they give back to society.
-Aveda and the Aveda network of salons, spas and institutes have been raising funds for clean water through a multitude of efforts since 1999 with over $56 million dollars raised.
+Earth Day was established on April 22 by Wisconsin native, Gaylord Nelson, nearly 50 years ago to raise awareness for the preservation of our increasingly fragile planet.
+Since 1999, Aveda and the Aveda network of salons, spas and institutes have been raising funds for clean water to honor Earth Month, totaling over $56 million dollars raised.
+Aveda’s mission revolves around caring for the world, from the products they make, to the ways they give back to society.
 As an Aveda institute, we are passionate about living out the charitable efforts set forth by Aveda.

-We are proud to report that together, we raised a grand total of $18,000 during the month of April. $13,000 has been donated to Wisconsin students focused on water projects and water academic programs.
+We raised a grand total of $18,000 during the month of April in 2018. $13,000 was donated to Wisconsin students focused on water projects and water academic programs.
 Thirteen applications were submitted with the three winners selected through a group effort from our administration and Green Teams.
 The Green Teams are made up of student ambassadors that educate the student bodies on how to live greener lives and ensure they embody the Aveda Mission.
 The remaining $5,000 is being donated directly to The Water Council.

 2018 Earth Month scholarship winners: